matrixm-code/labex-trial/pandas/challenge-dataframe-with-sales-data/step4.md

 **TODO:**
 1. Create a bar chart to visualize the total revenue per product using the Matplotlib `matplotlib/bar`.
 2. Create a line chart to visualize the average price per category over time using the Matplotlib `matplotlib/plot` and `matplotlib/legend`.
-3. Create a heatmap to visualize the correlation between features using the Matplotlib `matplotlib/matshow` and `matplotlib/legend`.
+3. Create a heatmap to visualize the correlation between features using the Matplotlib `matplotlib/matshow` and `matplotlib/colorbar`.
 4. Create a pie chart to visualize the distribution of sales by season using the Matplotlib `matplotlib/pie`.
-5. Every chart should be applied xyLabel using the Matplotlib `matplotlib/xy_label` and title using the Matplotlib `matplotlib/title`
+5. Every chart should be applied xyLabel using the Matplotlib `matplotlib/xy_label` and title using the Matplotlib `matplotlib/title`.
+6. Demonstrate each chart using `matplotlib/show`.

 **Example:**
 The created visualizations should be look like pictures below: